mhaskar/DNSStager/README.md

 So, the agent will resolve some domains to retrieve the payload and then decode it and finally inject it into memory.

-Currently, DNSStager support two records which are `AAAA` and `TXT` only; You can encode your payload using XOR for the `AAAA` record and by default it will be encoded as base64 if you choose `TXT` record.
+Currently, DNSStager only supports two records, `AAAA` and `TXT`.
+You can encode your payload using XOR for the `AAAA` record and by default it will be encoded as base64 if you choose `TXT` record.

 # DNSStager key features:

 DNSStager has some key features such as:

-* Hide and Resolve your payload as `IPV6` records.
+* Hide and Resolve your payload in `IPV6` records.
-* Hide and Resolve your payload as `TXT` records.
+* Hide and Resolve your payload in `TXT` records.
 * XOR encoder to encode your payload.
 * Base64 encoder to encode your payload (only for TXT records).
-* Pure agent written in `C` with the ability to customaize it.
+* Pure agent written in `C` with the ability to customise it.
-* Pure agent written in `GoLang` with the ability to customaize it.
+* Pure agent written in `GoLang` with the ability to customise it.
 * The ability to use sleep between each DNS request.
 * AND MUCH MORE TO COME!